lgorissen/k4d/lab 24/README.md

 - *requests.cpu*: amount of cpu that is guaranteed to a Container
 - *limits.cpu*: the maximum amount of cpu that a Container can get
 - *requests.memory*: the amount of memory that is guaranteed to a Container
-- *requests.limit*: the maximum amount of memory that a Container can get
+- *limits.memory*: the maximum amount of memory that a Container can get

 In the above: